moorepants/BicycleParameters/docs/data.rst

 Notes
 -----

-- ``Fork`` is the handlbar/fork assembly if they are measured as one rigid body (subscript is ``H``).
+- ``Fork`` is the handlebar/fork assembly if they are measured as one rigid body (subscript is ``H``).
 Otherwise ``Fork`` (``S``) is the fork and ``Handlebar`` (``G``) is the handlebar when they are measured separately.

+.. _rider-input:

 riders/<rider name>/Parameters/
 ===============================